-Elizabeth Care is an alternative to nursing homes, group homes and long term faciliies, designed to help people live their best lives at home or new housing after long term hospital care.
+Elizabeth Care is an alternative to nursing homes, group homes and long term facilities, designed to help people live their best lives at home or new housing after long term hospital care.
 Through Elizabeth Care services, members are able to access the health care and support they need—and still have the independence they want.
-Each member of the Elizabeth Care Program receives an individualized care plan that covers all medically necessary services, including the services listed below.
+Each member of the Elizabeth Care Programs, receives an individualized care plan that covers all necessary services, including the services listed below.

 - “Rise and shine” service − Helping the client out of bed, get dressed, and get ready for the day in this 2-hour morning service

 - “Tuck in” service − Helping the client with end-of-day activities in this 2-hour evening service